boscoh/WebGLStarterKit/readme.md

 - draw HUD elements over screen
 - put camera in a nice place

-That's a lot before a single polygon is drawn.
+That's before a single triangle is drawn.

-So to help you get started, we've wrapped up all these functions into a helpful `WebGLWidget` class, with some choice defaults.
+To help you get started, `WebGLWidget` provides a conveninet class that wraps all this into a nice class with some choice defaults.

-You can override the defaults when you want to, and concentrate on building awesome 3D graphics.
+So you can concentrate on building awesome `three.js` graphics.
+You can override the defaults later, when it's convenient for you.

 # Install